SCHOLARLY PUBLICATIONS SUPPORT PROGRAM

 To provide financial assistance for the publication of scholarly works in the field of Ukrainian studies by Canadian academic presses.

-The program provides support annually, up to a maximum of CAN$6,500 or half the cost of publication, whichever is less.
+The program provides support annually, up to a maximum of $6,500 or half the cost of publication, whichever is less.
 Approved grants are issued directly to the publisher and not to the author/originator of the work.

 TYPES OF PUBLICATIONS SUPPORTED